alburnus/team-app-reactjs-tutorial/README.md

 - public/index.html
 - src/index.js
 Other files can be deleted or renamed.
 Files JS and CSS must be located inside src directory.

-## Create team app
-React have a few different kinds of components e.g.: React.Component.
-Between Functional and Class components are some differences.
-Functional components are plain JavaScript function and can't store state.
-To functional component is possible only pass "props".
-In Class Components are possible store state and have  hooks.
-In tutorial is used JSX in which is possible put a JavaScript - each React element is the JavaScript.

 ### First components
 Create three components which will use by links: